 Because of our specialized knowledge and access to dozens of life insurers, we can research the market to find the most liberal underwriting guidelines for your particular medical condition.
 And, regardless of your reasons for buying life insurance, we can find a policy at the lowest rates for any medical condition – from a mild medical condition to a severe of life threatening medical condition.
 If you take marijuana as medicine, there are companies for you.

-MJ Life Insurance has access to the most marijuana friendly life insurance companies.
+Marijuana Life Insurance has access to the most marijuana friendly life insurance companies.
 Call us if you have any questions as we will treat any and all information you provide in the strictest of confidence.
 We are happy to help you in any way we can.

 Call us right now to get a quote.
 We can even start your application over the phone.
-We know how health conditions treated with marijuana affect life insurance rates so contact MJ Life Insurance today at (888) 987-8447.
+We know how health conditions treated with marijuana affect life insurance rates so contact Marijuana Life Insurance today at (888) 987-8447.